Natfii/GASNIX/README.md

-"ROCKNIX is an immutable Linux distribution for handheld gaming devices developed by a small community of enthusiasts.
-Our goal is to produce an operating system that has the features and capabilities that we need, and to have fun as we develop it."
+ROCKNIX is an immutable Linux distribution for handheld gaming devices developed by a small community of enthusiasts.
+GASNIX is a fork that includes tools and emulators not in the original distribution.
+This distribution is a personal project only.

 ## Features